IconoclastXYZ/homelab/proxmox.md

 In no particular order for now...

+## Working out the right architecture
+- How many disks and what sort
+- ?
+Main disk and then online storage for all the machines?
+- How to mount network SMB shares and expose them for containers and VMs

 ## Some video walkthroughs on getting the whole thing working
 - [Homelab Setup Guide - Proxmox / TrueNAS / Docker Services](https://www.youtube.com/watch?v=yDkc3D3BFhM)
 - [the ULTIMATE Home Server Setup - Full Walkthrough Guide Pt.1 (Proxmox, ZFS, Samba)](https://www.youtube.com/watch?v=qmSizZUbCOA&t=162s)